+A Costa Rica volunteer vacation “fits” all skill levels.
 Sometimes you’ll apply a fresh coat of paint on classroom walls.
-During the dry season, you may be assigned to outdoor painting projects.
-This is the tropics – paint has a short life here!
-If you have “handyman” skills, you can assist the maintenance worker with routine upkeep of the buildings.
+When its dry and sunny, you may be assigned to outdoor painting projects.
+This is the tropics – paint has a short life in Costa Rica!
+If you have “handyman” skills, you can volunteer with Costa Rican workers on routine upkeep of the buildings.

 “I came not knowing what to expect.
 But in every way I found openness, acceptance, care and enlightenment.
 We worked side-by-side with the Costa Rican people – even with sometimes little conversation due to language barriers – and promoted good will and a sense of friendship and understanding.”

 “I made so many friendships and memories during my trip that I will keep forever.
 Now that we’re leaving, I reflect on so many gifts.
 Thank you to the students of Colegio who taught us that no language barrier can stop friendships from being formed.”

 “I found what I was looking for – a richness of life that has little to do with material things, a profound connection that is discovered in doing sacred work together, a fulfillment that may come from doing small things with great love.”

 “The foreman of our project came to our good-bye party.
 I was so moved and I told him, ‘I’m going to remember you for all of my life.’
 Then I got up and told everyone, ‘The greatest gift of all is the friendship you have bestowed upon us.’
 It was more than I expected.”